OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_05_Main_Views.md

 RD_NAME_CODE's (i.e. codes '1002' through '1013').
 If multiple UNIT_CODE's
 occur in the database, these will appear as multiple rows.

+#### V_SUM_SW_SUBTYPE_COUNTS

+Summarizes the number of surface water station subtypes.
+This is determined by examination of the primary and secondary purpose codes available in D_LOCATION_PURPOSE.
+This has moved away from using D_SURFACEWATER as a source (which is now disparaged).

 #### V_VL_BOREHOLES

 This view returns the information necessary for Viewlog to plot and interact